mochi-hpc-experiments/platform-configurations/ANL/Sunspot/README.md

 Programming environment
 -----------------------

-This documentation is for the Sunspot system at the ALCF as of August 30, 2023.
+This documentation is for the Sunspot system at the ALCF.
-We anticipate that the system environment will be fluid as the Aurora system approaches production.

 These instructions assume the use of the default Intel oneAPI compiler.
 No changes are needed to the system module environment.

 Networking
 ----------